intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	kernel boot command line option.
 If those CPUs are to be put into a partition, they have to be used in an isolated partition.

+	When an isolated partition is created or destroyed, the kernel automatically drives runtime updates of the housekeeping masks for kernel-noise types (nohz_full, RCU NOCB, managed IRQ interrupts).
+This extends isolation beyond scheduler domains: the tick is stopped on isolated CPUs, RCU callbacks are offloaded to housekeeping cores, and managed interrupts are migrated away.
+No boot-time kernel parameters such as ``nohz_full=`` or ``rcu_nocbs=`` are required; writing
+	``isolated`` to ``cpuset.cpus.partition`` is the only mechanism needed.
+No additional cgroupfs files are required.

+	CPUs with hotplug disabled (typically the boot CPU, CPU 0, on x86-64) cannot be cycled offline for kernel-noise isolation.
+	The kernel emits a one-time warning and keeps those CPUs in the tick and RCU-NOCB housekeeping set, even when they appear in an isolated partition.

 Device controller
 -----------------